 Does health insurance cover a pre-existing condition?

-- If you were pregnant when you applied for coverage, an insurance company can’t reject you or charge you more based on your pregnancy.
+Pregnancy care and childbirth are also covered starting on the day your plan begins.
+If you’re pregnant and applying for coverage, an insurance company can’t reject you or charge you more based on your pregnancy.

-If you have a grandfathered plan and want coverage for pre-existing conditions, you have two options:
+If you have a grandfathered plan and want coverage for preexisting conditions, you have two options:

 - You can switch to a Marketplace plan during open enrollment.

 - You can buy a Marketplace plan outside of open enrollment when your grandfathered plan ends.
 This qualifies you for a special enrollment period.

 If you’re looking for individual or group health insurance, call us at (888) 501-4560 to connect with an agent, request a quote or email us.

 Current Sanford Health Plan members can access their summary of benefits and coverage through our secure member portal or by contacting customer service using the number listed on the back of their member ID card.